 Puerto Vallarta is one of those beautiful places in Mexico where you will find the most inviting beach resorts.
 Every year, thousands of sun worshippers can be seen lazing along the majestic sandy beaches of Puerto Vallarta.
 If sunbathing is not your cup of tea, you can stroll through the picturesque cobblestone streets and check out the resort town’s quirky boutiques.

 After a whole day of exploring, take a stop at one of the stylish restaurants and sample some of the best Mexican delicacies with a shot glass of tequila.
-Sayulita is close by and great for those lazy beach fisherman type of towns.
+Sayulita is close by and great for those lazy beach fisherman types of towns.
 I’ve stayed at several resorts in Puerto Vallarta and you can read about them here and here.

 Recommended Reading about Puerto Vallarta, Mexico